1931 Spanish general election: Campaign

 The Liberal Republican Right (DLR) was led by Alcalá Zamora and Miguel Maura.
 Uniquely, it identified as Catholic and did the most to appeal to monarchists and those on the right.
 However, despite putting up 116 candidates across Spain, it led a poor campaign, which was poorly organised.

 Led by Alejandro Lerroux, the Radical Republican Party occupied most of the middle ground and was far more successful at winning conservative, moderate support.
 Such conservatism was at odds with most republicans, who believed greater reforms were necessary to bring about stability.
 That was the case with the Radical Socialist Party, led by Álvaro de Albornoz and Marcelino Domingo, which promulgated extremist views.
 "There is nothing to be conserved", Albornoz argued.

-Manuel Azaña Díaz lead the Republican Action Party.
+Manuel Azaña led the Republican Action Party.
 Azaña was keen to change the political system quickly – he hated the moderation and compromise being argued by Lerroux.

 The Spanish Socialist Workers' Party stood to the left of the political spectrum, and was kept in line with the coalition by a majority of its leadership, rather than unanimously.
 A legal revolution was necessary, argued a key figure, Largo Caballero.
 However, extremists inside and outside of the party loomed as potential competition, and the party's line was thus that the coalition was only a stepping stone to a fully-socialist state.

 The official instructions were that civil authorities were not to interfere with the vote; but in some areas ad hoc republican patrols were set up, which undoubtedly deterred some conservatives from voting.
 Some members of councils stood; some provincial governors did the same, but not it their own area of governance.
 The Republican-Socialist coalition dominated the campaigning; the right, still reeling at the loss of the monarchy, remained disorganised.
 Only in one area did the right manage to collectivise sufficiently: the Basque Country.
 Many members of the right switched to republicans, despite having little in common with them: one group in Asturias went under the contradictory name the "Monarchist-Republican Party".